saraswatmks/saraswatmks.github.com/_posts/2025/2025-11-14-lessons_vllm_llms.md

 Remember KV cache matrix is stored per token.
 What are these tokens ?
 They are nothing but your input prompt + generated tokens.

-Lets assume, our input prompt contains 500 tokens.
+Let's assume, our input prompt contains 500 tokens.
 So, 1 input sequence contains 500 tokens.
-Lets say, for generation, you have set max_tokens=50.
+Let's say, for generation, you have set max_tokens=50.

 For 1 sequence, KV cache calculation becomes: